msalvimjr/webpage-dcc/content/students/_index.md

 <div style="text-align: justify">

-I am always keen to supervise highly motivated students in the broad area of formal methods for responsible computing, with a focus on security, privacy, fairness, and transparency.
+I am always keen to supervise motivated students in the area of formal methods for responsible computing, with a focus on security, privacy, fairness, and transparency.

-Feel free to [contact me](../#contact) about current opportunities and to discuss topics of mutual interest.
+Feel free to [contact me](../#contact) about opportunities and to discuss topics of mutual interest.

 ---